mattans/AgeProgression/README.md

 Original images are on the right and generated images are on the left.
 It can be seen that centered, frontal images with natural postures reconstruct more accurately than others.
 Also, rare objects such as glasses, jewelry and watermarks are subdued.

-At the end of each epoch, all of the calculated losses are passed to a class we designed, called Loss Tracker.
+At the end of each epoch, all of the calculated losses are passed to a class I designed, called Loss Tracker.
 The loss tracker object produces graphs of the changes in losses over epochs and saves them, again to allow a human to analyze and verify the training session.
 The loss tracker object also enables pre-programmed heuristics to address issues such as overfitting, underfitting, unknown fitting, and drift.
 It is also possible to watch the graphs update in a new window during training.
 An example can be seen here: